 You may find your role shifting, or even expanding, but keeping you working at a job and in an organization you love.
 If you do leave your job, it doesn’t mean you can’t get another one.
 Many retirees begin “third act” careers in fields they care about after retiring.

 An important key to a happy and successful retirement is preparing yourself financially so you won’t have to worry about outliving your money.
-This means figuring out how much you’ll need each month to live comfortably.
+This means figuring out how much you’ll need each month to live comfortably, whether in one of the fantastic ERL Retirement Villages or in your own home.
 Plus you’ll need to figure out how to generate that income when you are no longer working.
 It means paying down debt, reducing expenses, and saving as much as you can.

 Also, think about how you will pay for medical insurance.
 Medicare pays a lot, but not all, of your medical bills.
 You’ll probably need a Medicare supplemental or Medigap plan.